 Financial incentives, much like incentives in general, are there to slyly convince a participant to choose a beneficial path.

-But there is no financial incentive for obesity… Now.
+But there is no financial disincentive for obesity.
 It should cost an overweight person more for their health insurance.
 This is because it will generally cost more to insure them over their lifetime.

 4. Our Advertising Does a Great Job at Promoting Over-Consumption